IBM/packer-plugin-ibmcloud/README.md

 #### `packer` Block
 The `packer` configuration block type is used to configure some behaviors of Packer itself, such as its source and the minimum required Packer version needed to apply your configuration.

-#### `source` block
-The top-level `source` block defines reusable builder configuration blocks.
-```hcl
-source "ibmcloud" "vpc-centos" {
-   ...
-```
 #### `build` Block
 The `build` block defines what builders are started, how to provision them and if necessary what to do with their `artifacts` using post-process.
 - A `source` block nested in a `build` block allows you to use an already defined source and to "fill in" those fields which aren't already set in the top-level source block.
 - The `provisioner` block defines how a provisioner is configured.
 Provisioners use builtin and third-party software to install and configure the machine image after booting.
 Provisioners prepare the system for use.
 Common use cases for provisioners include: installing packages, patching the kernel, creating users or downloading application code.

-***********

-#### `source` Block in detail
+#### `source` block
+The top-level `source` block defines reusable builder configuration blocks.
+```hcl
+source "ibmcloud" "vpc-centos" {
+   ...
+```
 Variable | Type |Description
 --- | --- | ---
 **builder variables** |